-This structure allows the provider to report the streams that are currently available.
+This structure allows the provider to report the streams that are currently available for connection.

 '''

 grouping available-stream {

-leaf connection-address {
+leaf-list connection-address {

 type string;

 config false;

 description "Provides the address for the connection.

 The format of the address and attachment mechanism will depend on the connection protocol defined in another attribute of this

-class.";
+class

+There may be a sequence of operations required, in which case, these should be listed as separate strings.

+A string may include wildcard sub-statements.

+A single string may list alternatives separated by an appropriate delimiter.";

 leaf stream-state {

 type stream-state;

+default "STREAM_STATE_ACTIVE";

 config false;

-description "The state of the stream.";
+description "The state of the stream.

-}
+CONDITION: Mandatory where stream state is not ALWAYS default.";

 container supported-stream-type {

 uses supported-stream-type-ref;

-config false;
+config false:

 description "Identifies the type of stream that is available for connection.";

-3

 leaf stream-id {

 type string;

 config false;

-description "The id of the stream.";
+description "The id of the stream (alternative to the uuid).

+CONDITION: Mandatory where an alternative id to the uuid is available.";

 leaf connection-protocol {

-type string;
+type connection-protocol;

+default "CONNECTION_PROTOCOL_WEBSOCKETS";

-config false;
+config false:

 description "Names the connection protocol for this particular available stream.

-The connection protocol is chosen from the list of connection protocols identified in the referenced SupportedStreamType.";
+The connection protocol is chosen from the list of connection protocols identified in the referenced SupportedStreamType.

-}
+CONDITION: Mandatory where not default and multiple options offered in the supported stream type.";

 uses tapi-common:global-class;

 description "Details of a stream that can be connected to by a client application.";

 }

 '''

-Figure 4 Yang: available-stream
+Figure 12 Yang: available-stream

-- Mandatory: - o connection-address: the location of the stream - The address structure and connection method will depend upon the connectionprotocol - o stream-state: indicates whether the stream will deliver records to the client or not - o supported-stream-type: references the description of a stream supported by the provider - o stream-id: id of the stream - connection-protocol: the protocol for this particular stream instance chosen from the list of available protocols for the stream type
+- Mandatory: - (inherited) uuid - connection-address: the location of the stream - The address structure and connection method will depend upon the connectionprotocol - supported-stream-type: references the description of a stream supported by the provider - Conditional (as per description above): - stream-state: indicates whether the stream will deliver records to the client or not - stream-id: id of the stream

+- connection-protocol: the protocol for this particular stream instance chosen from the list of available protocols for the stream type.
+This enables interpretation of the connection-address.

+- Optional

+- (inherited) name